Traders-Connect/openapi-go/README.md

-# cTrader OpenAPI Go Client
+# CTrader OpenAPI Client In Go

 A client library to work with cTrader's OpenAPI proxy servers.